jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

     - [ ] All the guidelines introduced in the "Important Guidelines for AI Assistants" section are followed to the letter.
     - [ ] All instructions given in the "Instructions" section are followed to the letter.
     - [ ] Make sure that the ID used in the manifest is unique, either use a `{UUID}`-styled ID, or `<something>@<developer-handle>.thunderbird.local`.
-    - [ ] Make sure that the manifest is using a `strict_max_version` entry to limit the add-on to the most recent ESR, if it uses any Experiments.
+    - [ ] Make sure that the manifest is using a `strict_max_version` entry to limit the add-on to the current ESR (fetch https://webextension-api.thunderbird.net/en/esr-mv3/ to get the major version, then use format `"<major>.*"`), if it uses any Experiments.
     If ANY checkbox is unchecked, DO NOT provide the code.
 Fix it first.
 4. **Mandatory API Permission Audit (MUST be performed before finalizing the project)**
     - [ ] List all used API methods (including APIs like storage, i18n, runtime, accounts, messages).